pasensio97/SDslam/README.md

   ```

 # 7. Processing your own sequences
 You will need to create a settings file with the calibration of your camera.
-See the settings file provided for the TUM and KITTI datasets for monocular or RGB-D cameras.
+See the settings file provided for the TUM dataset for monocular or RGB-D cameras.
 We use the calibration model of OpenCV.
-See the examples to learn how to create a program that makes use of the ORB-SLAM2 library and how to pass images to the SLAM system.
+See the examples to learn how to create a program that makes use of the SD-SLAM library and how to pass images to the SLAM system.
 RGB-D input must be synchronized and depth registered.

 # 8. SLAM and Localization Modes
 You can change between the *SLAM* and *Localization mode* using the GUI of the map viewer.